Caseykm/esp_gallery/README.md

 Client’s Requirements
 1. Who is your client?
-ESP Gallery
+ESP Gallery - contact Lou Steer

 2. What is your client’s need (i.e. challenge) that you will be addressing in your Project?
 Building a website that has an online gallery that can be booked by artists and a Gallery/shop

 3. Describe the client’s current setup and data.
-No Website
+No current Website

 4. Describe the project will you be conducting and how your App will address the client’s needs.
-Website that
+The esp gallery website will have a virtual gallery that can be booked by artists.
+The virtual gallery will be on the landing page.

 5. Identify and describe the software (including databases) to be used in your App.